Melpally/UniClassAPI/README.md

 # University API
-A RESTful API in ASP.NET MVC to fulfil the test task for .NET internship.
+A RESTful API in ASP.NET MVC to showcase the Clean Code/Onion structure.
 Contains 3 entities, Student, Major and Funding.
 Student and Major have one-to-many relation and Student and Funding have one-to-one relation and Funding is represented as an enum that denotes the financial situation of the Student (i.e. scholarship, self-financed, etc.)

 Visit this [link](https://uniclassplan.azurewebsites.net/swagger/index.html) for the deployed API on Azure: https://uniclassplan.azurewebsites.net/swagger/index.html